Apply for a free Special Use Permit on a Parks & Open Space property.

 - Time of the event (properties are open from sunrise to sunset; after-hours requests require additional review and may take longer for approval)

-- Permits will not be issued to areas closed to the public
+- Special Use Permits will not be issued to areas closed to the public

 - Approval of event does not give exclusive rights to a location or parking facility

-- If, in the opinion of the Board of County Commissioners or the Director of the Parks and Open Space Department, the activity will cause significant impact to the natural environment or will require significant departmental resources, the county may prescribe a fee that includes the costs expected to be incurred by the department, impose other use restrictions, or deny permission for the activity
+- If, in the opinion of the Board of County Commissioners or the Director of Parks & Open Space, the activity will cause significant impact to the natural environment or will require significant departmental resources, the county may prescribe a fee that includes the costs expected to be incurred by the department, impose other use restrictions, or deny permission for the activity

-- At the discretion of the county, applicants may be required to obtain insurance for your organization
+- At the discretion of the county, applicants may be required to obtain insurance for their organization